Vignesh-Shenbagarajan/salary-prediction-engine/README.md

 ## Productionization

-In this step, I built a flask API endpoint that was hosted on a local webserver by following along with the TDS tutorial in the reference section above.
+Built a flask API endpoint that was hosted on a local webserver by following the Flask API documentation in the reference section above.
 The API endpoint takes in a request with a list of values from a job listing and returns an estimated salary.